CenturyLinkCloud/mdw/com.centurylink.mdw.designer/build.md

   - Assign any undelivered issues for this build's milestone to the next build's milestone.
   - Close this build's milestone in GitHub.

+Release Notes
+  - If you are doing it first time then do following in root of your workspace dir `gem install github_changelog_generator`
+  - github_changelog_generator --include-labels designer --exclude-tags-regex [v6.0.*]  --no-pull-request  --output Designer_CHANGELOG.md --future-release v9.1.x
+  - commit and push generated Designer_CHANGELOG.md to GitHub
+  - git commit Designer_CHANGELOG.md -m "Designer Release notes"
+  - Create the release on GitHub, copy the notes from Designer_CHANGELOG.md

 Update support items delivered with this build to Resolved status.